yratof/eve/_posts/2015-10-19-adobe-illustrator-thinks-you-are-an-idiot.md

 ![image](/assets/imgs/illustrator_snapping_02.png)

-and...
+Now, normally, you'd get one shape, looking exactly how you wanted it to, all perfectly joined.
+However...

 ![image](/assets/imgs/illustrator_snapping_03.png)

 What the hell is that.
 Everything is misaligned, fucked up and just plain wrong.

+## Diagnosing my ignorance

 After much confusing and searching and digging, it turns out, your illustrator document is fucked from the beginning if you don't pay attention to Adobes new features.

 When you're creating a digital asset, you would normally just start a new document, ignore all the features that illustrator gives you and just colour and resize it as you see fit when you're creating.

-However, you'll notice in the advanced section of a new document window, at the bottom, there's a new checkbox –  __"Align New Obkects to Pixel grid"__.
+However, you'll notice in the advanced section of a new document window, at the bottom, there's a new checkbox –  __"Align New Objects to Pixel grid"__.

 ![image](/assets/imgs/illustrator_snapping_04.png)